 More info in shortly!

-The Nathan Peter Levinson is a religious community foundation.
-Our goal is to provide high academic quality and transparency to the training of Liberal and Conservative (Masorti) rabbis and cantors.
+The Nathan Peter Levinson Foundation is a religious community foundation.
+Our aim is to provide an academically high-quality and transparent education for liberal and conservative rabbis and cantors.

-We strengthen the Jewish communities in Germany and abroad by the sustainable training of the new generation of Jewish clergy.
+The students are at the center of everything we do.
+We strengthen the Jewish community in Germany and the local Jewish communities with the sustainable training of Jewish clergy.

-The establishment of the Nathan Peter Levinson Foundation became a logical new beginning for rabbinical and cantorial training in Germany.
-It follows the tradition of the thousands of years of passing on of Torah and Jewish values.
+The establishment of the Nathan Peter Levinson Foundation is a consistent new beginning in rabbinical and cantorial training in Germany.
+It is in line with the tradition of passing on the Torah and Jewish traditions over thousands of years.

 Our namesake is the German rabbi and scientist Nathan Peter Levinson (1921-2016).